Children’s stainless steel bottles and cups recalled over lead hazard

 ASHEVILLE, N.C.
 (WXIN) – More than 10,000 stainless steel bottles and cups are being recalled because they may expose children to lead.

 The Consumer Product Safety Commission said the recall involves 6-ounce and 8-ounce Green Sprouts Stainless Steel cups and bottles.
-The recalled products were sold at Buy Buy Baby and Whole Foods stores nationwide and online at amazon.com, www.buybuybaby.com and www.bedbathandbeyond.com from January 2020 through September 2022.
+The recalled products were sold at Buy Buy Baby and Whole Foods stores nationwide and online at Amazon, buybuybaby.com and Bed Bath and Beyond from January 2020 through September 2022.

 The recall was initiated because the bottom base can break off, exposing a solder dot that contains lead, posing a lead-poisoning hazard to the child.
 One person reported to SaferProducts.gov that this happened to their bottle within weeks of buying it.